okany/easypython/README.md

 * test79 - finds the size of the largest rectangle in a binary matrix in O(NxN) time complexity
 * test80 - inserts a new interval into a list of intervals which are non-overlapping and sorted based on start times
 * test81 - finds the minimum number of steps to convert string A into string B
+* test82 - cuts a rod from the weak points of the rod in an order to minimize the rod cutting cost where cutting each rod costs the length of the rod